China • UNESCO World Heritage Site

 Criterion (iii): Testimony to cultural tradition

-The Great Wall provides exceptional testimony to Chinese imperial civilisation across two millennia, representing the Ming Dynasty's political power and organisational capacity to mobilise millions of workers whilst embodying China's historical determination to defend territorial integrity against northern invasions throughout successive dynasties.
+The Great Wall provides exceptional testimony to Chinese imperial civilization across two millennia, representing the Ming Dynasty's political power and organisational capacity to mobilise millions of workers while embodying China's historical determination to defend territorial integrity against northern invasions throughout successive dynasties.

 IV